 Arizona Criminal & Civil Traffic Lawyer

-Our firm has years of expertise fighting criminal speeding tickets, photo enforcement violations, reckless driving charges, aggressive driving charges, civil traffic and CDL violations.
+Our firm has years of expertise fighting criminal speeding charges, photo enforcement violations, reckless driving charges, aggressive driving charges, speeding tickets and CDL violations.
 We fight to protect your record to ensure that you are not labelled a criminal for a simple traffic offense.
 Fight increased insurance rates, protect your motor vehicle record, and avoid any license suspensions.

 Our firm fights to reduce fines and penalties, eliminate “points” that would be assessed to your driver’s license, and prevent license suspension.
 We have experience in nearly every Court in the State of Arizona, and this experience translates into results.